The first open-top model that lets you enjoy the thrilling sound of the 911 GT3 has arrived

 Pursuing ultimate driving pleasure through meticulous lightweight design

-The flat-six engine, designed to meet the latest emissions regulations, boasts a maximum output of 375 kW (510 PS) and a maximum torque of 450 Nm, with a redline of 9,000 rpm.
+The flat-six engine, designed to meet the latest emissions regulations, boasts a maximum output of 375 kW (510 PS) and peak torque of 450 Nm, with a redline of 9,000 rpm.
 It is exclusively paired with a short-ratio, lightweight 6-speed manual transmission, achieving 0-100 km/h in 3.9 seconds and a top speed of 313 km/h.

-The price of the "911 GT3 S/C" is 38,430,000 yen.
+The "911 GT3 S/C" is priced at 38.43 million yen.

 Contact